HM Prison The Mount: The prison today

 “An additional 30 prison officers will be working on landings by December and a strengthened violence reduction strategy is being implemented.
 The prison is also increasing purposeful activity, finding a new education provider and has appointed a dedicated manager to make sure the prison is caring appropriately for its diverse population.

-“A comprehensive action plan will be published to address the wider recommendations in this report and we will be monitoring progress closely.'
+“A comprehensive action plan will be published to address the wider recommendations in this report and we will be monitoring progress closely."

-The prison operates a programme to allow people who are held there to learn how to roast coffee and develop skills in producing ground coffee.
-The scheme is called Redemption Roasters.
+The prison operates a number of training programme such as bicycle refurbishment, bricklaying, plastering, woodworking, window frame manufacture and car mechanics.
+It also offers a programme called Redemption Roasters, which enables prisoners to learn how to roast coffee and develop skills in producing ground coffee.
+The coffee produced is used to supply coffee shops within the prison service.